-IT IS ORDERED that the Code of Conduct for Judicial Employees is adopted for all judicial employees in Arizona.
+IT IS ORDERED that the attached revised Code of Conduct for Judicial Employees is adopted for all judicial employees in Arizona.

-IT IS FURTHER ORDERED that this Code shall complement, or replace where inconsistent, ethical standards for court employees stated in the Code of Judicial Conduct.
+IT IS FURTHER ORDERED that this Code shall complement ethical standards for court employees stated in the Code of Judicial Conduct.